aznxluvlyguy4u/wiki1/Products Module - Environment variables.md

 - Create a `properties.json` file in the _root_ of the _products_ module

-- Paste below contents and fill in values for given keys, see [LastPass](https://lastpass.com) for values
+- Paste below contents and fill in values for given keys

+### NOTES

+- See [LastPass](https://lastpass.com) for the values

+- the `SENTRY_DSN` needs to be capitalised, in order to be picked up by the Sentry SDK*

+- the `env` key can be: _prod_ or _dev_, when in `dev` the API will show FULL STACKTRACES when an error occurs, MAKE SURE TO set _env_ to `prod` when deploying to _production_ to not leak sensitive information.

 ```json
 {